Viinay97/Viinay97/README.md

 ## About Me

-#### My main area of interest iS FRONTEND DEVELOPMENT, Here are some of the technologies I'm familiar with.
+#### My main area of interest is FRONTEND DEVELOPMENT, Here are some of the technologies I'm familiar with.

 - **💻 Programming Languages:**
   <p align="center">